aegoroff/hc/README.md

 Hash Calculator
 ==

 What is Hash Calculator?
-In short, it's declarative query language interpreter (or compiler, if you want) to calculate  hashes of strings and files.
+In short, it's declarative query language interpreter (or compiler, if you want) to calculate   string and file hashes.
 Hash Calculator features:

 - string hash calculation
 - file hash calculation, including only part file hash (defined by file part size and offset from the beginning)